edthedev/edthedev.github.io/learn2code/TechBehindThisSite.md

 - To publish: Ctrl+Shift+P, Git Push, Enter.
 - Ctrl+Shitf+E to return to the file explorer.

+Local testing is done using the [Web Server for Chrome Plugin](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/reviews)

 ### Editing
 Original editing was done in Vim.
 Recently I have been using Visual Studio Code with the delightful VsVim plugin.